Why TSA PreCheck is a better idea than ever

 Additionally, it helps travelers avoid touching more common surfaces than necessary, as PreCheck lets you wear your shoes and light outerwear through metal detectors and keep more items inside your carry-on bag.

 “You can keep your electronics, your 3-1-1 liquids and aerosols, and your food items in your carry-on bag,” Farbstein says.
-“When there’s a pandemic that’s even more important.”
+“When there’s a pandemic, that’s even more important.”

 [Let By The Way help you navigate travel dilemmas]